MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-sources.md

    > [!div class="mx-imgBorder"]
    > ![](media/data-manager-get-data-add.png "Get data add")

 3. Provide a name for the data source and select **Save**.
-This will create the data source for you.
+This will create the data source.

    > [!div class="mx-imgBorder"]
    > ![](media/data-manager-get-data-create.png "Get data create")

-4. Pick one of the many available connectors that are available in the screen below.
+4. Pick one of the many available connectors that are available in the page below.

    - Some of the following data sources are not yet supported, such as OData.

    > [!div class="mx-imgBorder"]
    > ![](media/data-manager-get-select-source.png "Get data select source")

-   - If you wish to load data from Dynamics 365, choose the  **Common Data Service for Apps** connector.
+   - If you wish to load data from Customer Engagement, choose the  **Common Data Service for Apps** connector.

    > [!div class="mx-imgBorder"]
    > ![](media/data-manager-get-data-connection-settings.png "Get data connection settings")